operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/migration.md

 ## Migrate APIs and Controllers

-Now we have our new project initialized, we need to re-create each of our APIs.
+Now that we have our new project initialized, we need to re-create each of our APIs.
 Using our API example from earlier (`cache.example.com`), we'll use `cache` for the `--group`, `v1alpha1` for the `--version` and `Memcached` for `--kind` flag.